UBE3A: Gene

+Tissue distribution

 Both copies of the UBE3A gene are active in most of the body's tissues.
 In most neurons, however, only the copy inherited from a person's mother (the maternal copy) is normally active; this is known as paternal imprinting.
 Recent evidence shows that at least some glial cells and neurons may exhibit biallelic expression of UBE3A.
 Further work is thus needed to delineate a complete map of UBE3A imprinting in humans and model organisms such as mice.